AdobeDocs/journey-optimizer.nl-NL/help/using/configuration/ip-warmup-execution.md

 <!--Upon activation, when the segment evaluation happens, more segments will be created by the IP warmup service and will be leveraged in an audience composition and a new audience will be created for each run splitted into the different selected domains.-->

 ## Uw abonnement beheren {#manage-plan}

 Op om het even welk punt, als uw IP warmup plan niet zoals verwacht presteert, kunt u de hieronder acties nemen.

 ### Een fase splitsen {#split-phase}

-Als u een nieuwe fase wilt toevoegen die van een specifieke looppas begint, selecteer **[!UICONTROL Split to a new phase option]** van het pictogram met drie punten.
+Als u een nieuwe fase wilt toevoegen die van een specifieke looppas begint, selecteer **[!UICONTROL Split to a new phase option]** in het pictogram Meer handelingen.

 ![](assets/ip-warmup-plan-run-split-run.png)